pelavarre/xshverb/README.md

 We leave '|w' unoccupied, because Linux & Mac so often define '|w' to mean a form of 'who'.
 Even so, our '|pq w' or '|pq len' will give you the '|wc -l' count of Lines

++ |pq expand is for expanding more than Tabs:  also for making Printable Ascii out of Em-Dash and En-Dash and Quotation-Mark etc
++ |pq len is for Py Lines Count
++ |pq w is for Py Lines Count (also known as '|pq len')

 If you don't want to define 26 a..z Letters, you can settle for making yourself type out a word before them